-Career and Professional Development (CPD), LILAC, 202 Campus Center, x5174 www.brynmawr.edu/prelaw.html
+Career & Civic Engagement Center, 202 Campus Center, x5174 www.brynmawr.edu/prelaw.html

 The pre-law career counselor provides aspiring attorneys with advice about preparing for and applying to law school, information on registering for entrance examinations (LSATs), and a credentials file for letters of recommendation.
-Students considering a career in the law should take advantage of events sponsored by LILAC, the Dean's Office and the Pre-Law Club.
+Students considering a career in the law should take advantage of events sponsored by the Career & Civic Engagement Center, the Dean's Office and the Pre-Law Club.
 Submit your name to Jennifer Beale (jbeale@brynmawr.edu) to receive notices for all pre-law activities or to meet.